Anonymous transmission in a noisy quantum network using the W state: Security

-\begin{definition}[Semi-active adversary] We define the \textit{semi-active adversary} scenario as one in which the adversaries are active, i.e. can perform arbitrary {joint} operations on their state during the execution of the protocol, but the source distributing a quantum state is trusted. \end{definition}
+\begin{definition}[semiactive adversary] We define the \textit{semiactive adversary} scenario as one in which the adversaries are active, i.e., can perform arbitrary {joint} operations on their state during the execution of the protocol, but the source distributing a quantum state is trusted. \end{definition}

-{In particular, for Protocol 1 it means that the state in Step 3 is exactly the W state}.
+{In particular, for Protocol 1 this means that the state in Step 3 is exactly the W state}.
 This adversarial model is stronger than a \textit{passive} adversary, where it is assumed that the parties follow all the steps of the protocol and only collect the available classical information.
 However, note that a fully active adversarial scenario would allow the cheating participants to corrupt the source.

-We define security in terms of the guessing probability, i.e. the maximum probability that adversaries guess the identity of the $S$ or $R$ given all the classical and quantum information they have available at the end of the protocol. {Intuitively, we say that the protocol is secure when the guessing probability is no larger than the uncertainty the adversaries have about the identity of the sender before the protocol begins.
+We define security in terms of the guessing probability, i.e., the maximum probability that adversaries guess the identity of the $S$ or $R$ given all the classical and quantum information they have available at the end of the protocol. {Intuitively, we say that the protocol is secure when the guessing probability is no larger than the uncertainty the adversaries have about the identity of the sender before the protocol begins.
 This uncertainty is defined by the prior probability, $P[S=i|S\notin \mathcal{A}]$.
 For example, in the case where all the nodes are equally likely to be the sender, the prior probability is uniform and, therefore, $P[S=i|S\notin \mathcal{A}] = \frac{1}{N-t}$.}

+In Protocol {1} it is assumed that the message $\ket{\psi}$ to be sent carries no information about the sender's identity.
+We remark that anonymous transmission is concerned with ensuring anonymity and not secrecy.
+In the case in which secrecy of the message is required, anonymous transmission could be combined with another primitive that allows one to encrypt the message.
+However, here, we do not address this issue.

-\begin{definition}[Guessing probability] Let $\mathcal{A}$ be the subset of semi-active adversaries.
+\begin{definition}[guessing probability] Let $\mathcal{A}$ be the subset of semiactive adversaries.
 Let $C$ be the register that contains all classical and quantum side information accessible to the adversaries.
 Let $W^\adv$ denote the adversaries' quantum register of the state distributed by the source.
 Then, the probability of adversaries guessing the sender is given by

 where the maximization is taken over the set of POVMs ${\{M^i\}}$ for the adversaries and $\rho_{W^\adv C|S=i}$ is the state of the adversaries at the end of the protocol, given that node $i$ is the sender. \end{definition}